laithmh/ecommerce/README.md

 # ecommerce

-A new Flutter ecommerce app
+A new Flutter ecommerce app build  with Getx state management and mvc architecture

 ## Getting Started